handsontable/hyperformula/docs/guide/clipboard-operations.md

 **Cut and paste** behaves similarly to the `move` operation, so if the formula '=A1' is in cell B1 it will stay '=A1' after being placed into B2.

-**Copy and paste** behave a bit differently.
-If '=A1' will be copied from B1 into B2 cell it will become '=A2'.
+**Copy and paste** behaves a bit differently.
+If '=A1' is copied from cell B1 into B2 it will become '=A2'.

 ## Clear the clipboard